 The Federal Work-Study Program gives students with financial need the opportunity to earn money toward their tuition without adding to their debt.
 It also provides a chance for students to gain valuable work experience on- or off-campus.
 Eligibility for federal work-study is determined by FAFSA on a first-come, first-served basis.

 You may obtain a list of eligible law school/University on-campus work-study opportunities from the Human Resources department.
-Off-campus work-study opportunities are available through the Center for Career Development and individual department heads at Pace Law School.
+Off-campus work-study opportunities are available through the Public Interest Law Center and individual department heads at Pace Law School.
 Funding for work-study comes from a combination of federal and employer contributions.
 Students are typically paid $10 an hour, and may work no more than 20 hours per week during the academic school year or to a maximum award amount of $4,000.